Pakistan leads by 200 against South Africa in 2nd test | Sports-Games

 Rizwan was unbeaten on 28 but Ashraf fell late in the second session for 29 when he sliced a catch at point to give George Linde (3-12) his third wicket.

+"We dropped a couple of catches, but I am sure the boys will be hungry tomorrow to win the match and level the series,'' Linde said.

-Earlier, fast bowler Hasan Ali's (5-54) five-wicket haul earned Pakistan a vital 71-run first innings lead as the visitors were bowled out for 201, half an hour after lunch.
+"Anything under 300 (runs), we will take it ... and I am sure batters will take us over the line in the next innings.''
+Earlier, fast bowler Hasan Ali's (5-54) five-wicket haul earned Pakistan a vital 71-run first-innings lead as the visitors were bowled out for 201, half an hour after lunch.

-Hasan, returning to the five-day format after a two-year absence due to injuries, picked up three wickets on Saturday, but poor running cost South Africa with two batsmen getting run-outs.
+Hasan, returning to the five-day format after a two-year absence due to injuries in Pakistan's seven-wicket win in the first test, picked up three wickets on Saturday, but poor running cost South Africa with two batsmen getting run-outs.

-Temba Bavuma, who resumed on 15, fought a lone battle to remain unbeaten on 44 off 138 balls before Hasan wrapped up the innings by claiming the last two wickets of successive deliveries.
+"I am really excited because it was really frustrating to stay out of test matches for so long with multiple injuries,'' Hasan said.
+"The old ball was reverse swinging and I bowled at the right areas.''
+Temba Bavuma, who resumed on 15, fought a lone battle to remain unbeaten on 44 off 138 balls before Hasan wrapped up the innings by claiming the last two wickets off successive deliveries.

 George Linde scored a run-a-ball 21 with three fours and a six before he was deceived by Hasan with a slower delivery and was clean bowled.